Skip to Content

 The Southwest cards are great for any type of travel: solo travel, couple travel, and family travel.

-Southwest 60,000 Points
+Southwest 50,000 Points

 One of the easiest ways to get free flights and travel for free is by using big bonuses like the ones being offered on the Southwest credit cards.

 All four Southwest credit cards are offering up to a 60,000 point bonus: Update: The credit card offer in this post is no longer available.
-The new offer is 50,000 points after spending $1,000 on purchases in the first three months on the personal cards.
+The new offer is 50,000 points after spending $1,000 on purchases in the first three months of opening the personal cards.
 Check our credit card page for the latest offers.

 This is the highest new bonus ever offered on the Southwest cards.
 Chase usually rolls out this big bonus about this time of year.